jambuur/APEDSK99/README.md

   <img width="576" src=img/SMAP2.jpg>
 </p>

-**CALL TIME** gets the current date and time from an NTP server for display in BASIC.
-If you define a BASIC variable NTP$ of exactly 16 chars before the CALL, the NTP data will be stored for you to use in your programs:
+**CALL TIME** gets the current date and time from an NTP server.
+If you define a BASIC variable NTP$ of exactly 16 chars before the CALL, the NTP data will be stored for use in your programs:
 <p align="center">
   <img width="576" src=img/TIME4.jpg>
 </p>